AdguardTeam/KnowledgeBase/docs/mac/solving problems/advanced-settings.md

 ## How to reach the Advanced settings

 > Changing *Low-level settings* can cause problems with the performance of AdGuard, may break the Internet connection or compromise your security and privacy.
-You should only open this section if you are sure of what you are doing or our support-team has asked you about it.
+You should only open this section if you are sure of what you are doing or our support team has asked you to do it.
 To go to *Advanced settings*, follow this route: the AdGuard icon at the tray menu → the gear icon → Advanced → Advanced settings.

 ## Advanced settings